-9. At all times material hereto, an employer-employee relationship existed between Defendant and Plaintiffs, as Defendant controlled Plaintiffs' work aboard the vessels.
+10. At all times material hereto, an employer-employee relationship existed between Defendant and Plaintiffs, as Defendant controlled Plaintiffs' work aboard the vessels.

-10. At all times material hereto, Plaintiffs were "seamen" aboard the respective vessels to which they were assigned by Defendant to work, as the term "seaman" is defined under U.S.

-General Maritime Law and/or the Jones Act, 46 U.S.C. § 30104.
+11. At all times material hereto, Plaintiffs were "seamen" aboard the respective vessels to which they were assigned by Defendant to work, as the term "seaman" is defined under U.S. General Maritime Law and/or the Jones Act, 46 U.S.C. § 30104.

-11. "Seamen from the start were wards of admiralty."
+12. "Seamen from the start were wards of admiralty."
 U.S. Bulk Carriers, Inc. v.
 Arguelles, 400 U.S. 351, 355 (1971) (citing Robertson v.
 Baldwin, 165 U.S. 275, 287 (1897)).
 In 1823, Justice Story declared: "Every Court should watch with jealousy an encroachment upon the rights of a seaman, because they are unprotected and need counsel; because they are thoughtless and require indulgence; because they are credulous and complying; and are easily overreached.
 But Courts of maritime law have been in the constant habit of extending towards them a peculiar, protecting favor and guardianship.
 They are emphatically the wards of the admiralty."
 Harden v.
 Gordon, 11 Fed.
 Cas.
 480 (No. 6047) (C.C.
 Me 1823).
 "From the earliest times maritime nations have recognized that unique hazards, emphasized by unusual tenure and control, attend the work of seafarer."
 See Aguilar v.
 Standard Oil Co. of New Jersey, 318 U.S. 724, 727 (1943).
 The Aguilar Court further held: "the restrictions which accompany living aboard ship for long periods at a time combine with the constant shuttling between unfamiliar ports to deprive the seaman of the comforts and opportunities for leisure, essential for living and working that accompany most land occupations."
 Id. at 728.

-12. In Chandris, Inc. v.
+13. In Chandris, Inc. v.
 Latsis, the U.S. Supreme Court reaffirmed the longstanding principle that seafarers are wards of Admiralty Courts, given the "feature of the maritime law that compensate[es] or offset[s] the special hazards and disadvantages to which they who go down to sea in ships are subjected."
 515 U.S. 347, 355 (1995).
 The Fifth Circuit Court of Appeals explained the rationale for affording seafarers special protections in Castillo v.
-Spiliada Maritime Corp.: "[Seafarers] enjoy this status because they occupy a unique position.
+Spiliada Maritime Corp.,: "[Seafarers] enjoy this status because they occupy a unique position.
 A seaman isolated on a ship on the high seas is often vulnerable to the exploitation of his employer.
 Moreover, there exists a great inequality in bargaining position between large ship-owners and unsophisticated seafarer.
 Shipowners generally control the availability and terms of employment."
+937 F.2d 240,

-937 F.2d 240,243 (5th Cir.
+243 (5th Cir.
 1991) (emphasis added).

-13. Accordingly, the Admiralty Courts have a rich tradition of protecting seafarers, which flows from the uniquely abhorrent conditions seafarers face at sea.
+14. Accordingly, the Admiralty Courts have a rich tradition of protecting seafarers, which flows from the uniquely abhorrent conditions seafarers face at sea.
 And it is not just the Courts which recognize the need to protect seafarers, as "[t]he policy of Congress, as evidenced by its' legislation, has been to deal with [seafarers] as a favored class."
 Bainbridge v.
 Merchants' & Miners' Transp.
 Co., 287 U.S. 278 (1932).

-14. Plaintiffs, the Class Representative and Class Members herein, are and/or were crew members who worked for Defendant aboard Defendant's vessels and who contracted SARS-CoV-2 (hereinafter "COVID-19") and/or are/were at a heightened risk of exposure while working aboard Defendant's vessels and/or as a result of Defendant's careless conduct alleged herein.
-Additionally, many Plaintiffs herein exhibited numerous symptoms associated with COVID-19 while aboard the vessels upon which they served, and Defendant refused to provide them with COVID-19 tests and/or order them to self-isolate aboard the ship; instead, requiring them to continue working aboard the ship in close proximity to other crew members.
+15. Plaintiffs, the Class Representative and Class Members herein, are and/or were crewmembers who worked for Defendant aboard Defendant's vessels and who contracted SARS-CoV-2 (hereinafter "COVID-19") and/or are/were at a heightened risk of exposure while working aboard Defendant's vessels and/or as a result of Defendant's careless conduct alleged herein.